-Possession of excellent verbal and written communication, interpersonal and listening skills for working in a diverse team environment, and the ability to clearly communicate over telephone and two way radio.
+Possession of excellent verbal and written communication, interpersonal and listening skills for working in a diverse team environment, and the ability to clearly communicate over the telephone and two-way radio.

 Ability to interact effectively with users and staff, and to address their needs in an effective and timely manner.

 Completion of high voltage electrical qualification, to include Qualified Electrical Worker (QEW) 3 training, or ability to complete within 24 months.